 CBT is known for having “homework”.
 These are activities that you can do outside of the therapy session.
 These can consist of writing down your feelings when you feel them, or even just reading something that the therapist feels you can relate to.
 The first session will mainly be the info-gathering session, where the therapist gets to know and understand what you want to work on, and the sessions after that should dive deeper into how to get to your goal.

 CBT has been proven to be very effective.
 Cognitive behavioral therapy is known to be the gold-standard of psychotherapy, and is the form of therapy that many people think of when they first hear the word.
-CBT has been used for mental disorders, and emotional challenges, but it has also been used in addiction treatment successfully as well.
+CBT has been used for mental disorders, and emotional challenges, but it has also been used in treatment for heroin addiction successfully as well.

 How Does This Help in Heroin Addiction Treatment?

-CBT is very helpful with substance use disorders.
+CBT is very helpful with substance use disorders, including heroin use disorder.
 The tools given to patients from cognitive behavioral therapy help patients who suffer from heroin addiction change negative thinking patterns.
-A patient would be learning their triggers for misuse and how to cope with those without the substance.
+A patient would be learning their triggers for misuse and how to cope with those without heroin.
 There would be gradual changes over time as well.